RetroAchievements/docs/docs/developer-docs/flags/andnext-ornext.md

 ---
-title: Mastering `AndNext` and `OrNext` for Complex Achievement Conditions
+title: Mastering AndNext and OrNext for Complex Achievement Conditions
-description: Learn how to use the `AndNext` and `OrNext` flags to create complex conditional logic for `ResetIf`, `PauseIf`, and `Hit Count` in achievement conditions, enabling intricate and flexible achievement requirements.
+description: Learn how to use the AndNext and OrNext flags to create complex conditional logic for ResetIf, PauseIf, and hit counts in achievement conditions, enabling intricate and flexible achievement requirements.
 ---

 # `AndNext` and `OrNext`